swt30/thesis/chapters/01-introduction/01-introduction.md

 However, we know that we can obtain some compositional constraints from observations of the planet and its host star.
 Above, I mentioned works by @Sotin2007 and @Madhusudhan2012a, who used host star information in this way.
 @Dorn2015 also used probabilistic models, incorporating the host star chemical abundances, to conclude that "uncertainties on mass, radius, and stellar abundance constraints appear to be equally important."
-@Grasset2009 indicated the need for good radius measurements, especially for dry silicate-rich planets for which numerical models can provide radius estimates to precisions of less than 5 per cent.
+@Grasset2009 indicated the need for good radius measurements, especially for dry silicate-rich planets for which numerical models can provide radius estimates to precisions of less than 5%.
 @Unterborn2015 used a mineral physics toolkit to perform a sensitivity analysis for rocky super-Earths, concluding that the mass--radius relationship is most strongly altered by the core radius and the presence of light elements in the core.

 The presence of an atmosphere could also contribute significantly to the observed radius.